AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ## Extensibility – "additional" elements
-A sending system may send "additional" elements beyond those flagged with Must Support in an ADHA profile.
+A sending system may send "additional" elements beyond those labelled with MustSupport in an ADHA profile.
 Additional elements allow local requirements to be reflected including technical and workflow context for the resource, and extending the health information supported in exchanges.
 For this reason extensibility is generally allowed in ADHA profiles, and only in some use case profiles are the rules tightened to limit the nature of additional information that can be sent.

 Depending on local requirements, a receiving or persisting system may ignore these "additional" elements, may treat the data as for rendering only, or be capable of recognising and using the element.
 A resource exchanged containing an additional element **SHALL** conform to ADHA conformance requirements.
 Requirements applicable to handling "additional" elements are summarised below:
 - an "additional" element **SHALL** be part of a supported resource, it may be a canonical element or an extension.